 Having just one win in the last 51 races has distracted from how strong his runs have really been in that period.
 At both Bristol and Martinsville he has finished out of the top five just once.
 Nothing lower than ninth at Richmond.
 Fifth and seventh at Dover last season.
 Fourth at Pocono this year.

-Like Mark Martin, Gordon rarely loses races to mistakes—the wheel-hop at Watkins Glen does come to mind, if only because you don’t see that often from the driver of the 24.
+Like Martin, Gordon rarely loses races to mistakes – the wheel-hop at Watkins Glen does come to mind, if only because you don’t see that often from the driver of the No. 24.
 If Gordon has a weakness, it’s that he may not be the best at diagnosing a car, although he is very good at getting the car contending at the end of a race.
-As Jimmie Johnson once said, Gordon’s weaknesses are only so weak.
-He did seem to fade at the end more than some of the other drivers in my top five, especially when compared to his teammate in the 48.
-But given how often he’s finished in the top 5, I’d say maybe that perception isn’t correct.
+As Johnson once said, Gordon’s weaknesses are only so weak.
+He did seem to fade at the end more than some of the other drivers in my top five, especially when compared to his teammate in the No. 48.
+But given how often he’s finished in the top five, I’d say maybe that perception isn’t correct.

-I can’t think of any driver who has scored the most points over a whole season with three different crew chiefs, too…so it can’t all be put on one smart crew chief.
-Jimmie Johnson has always had Chad Knaus.
-Jeff Gordon has won or challenged for titles with Ray Evernham, Robbie Loomis, and Steve Letarte on the pit box.
+I can’t think of any driver who has scored the most points over a whole season with three different crew chiefs, too… so it can’t all be put on one smart crew chief.
+Johnson has always had Chad Knaus.
+Gordon has won or challenged for titles with Ray Evernham, Robbie Loomis and Steve Letarte on the pit box.
 Crew chief changes don’t often go so smoothly, although all three are more than capable head wrenches.
 Gordon’s entire team got turned over at the end of 1999, and two years later he was holding another Winston Cup in the air.

 The difficult tracks, the versatility, the generally mistake-free racing and the adaptability.
 It’s all there.
 After considering everything, Jeff Gordon’s the guy I want behind the wheel.

-So I’m okay with this list, even if it didn’t turn out as expected.
+So I’m OK with this list, even if it didn’t turn out as expected.